 Organ Meats With High Phosphorus by order: Beef Liver, with the rest of organ meats a close second.
 The Bone complex (marrow, bone and cartilage) is a good source for phosphorous.

 Main Function - Categorized as an essential nutrient for cell growth and fetal development.
 Most adult Americans are deficient.
-Other than, pregnant individuals, most people don’t experience any adverse health effects.
+Other than pregnant women, most people don’t experience any adverse health effects.

 Organ Meats With High Choline: Liver with Kidney, Spleen, Heart and Pancreas all a close second.